Japanese Wedding Traditions: Sacred Sake and Ancient Ceremony

 Modern senbazuru practices:

-- 60% of couples fold cranes together as bonding activity
+- Many couples fold cranes together as a bonding activity

 - Friends often contribute cranes as pre-wedding support